4/5

 The sense of humor test

-Traditionally, psychology views a sense of humor an individual's favorable personality trait.
-A developed sense of humor is positively correlated with physical and psychological health.
-Humor is crucial for human emotions, socialization, and overcoming stress.
-Sense of humor plays a a critical role in the success of social interactions, including romantic relationships, as it is an attractive trait for a potential partner.
-Some scientists also believe that a developed sense of humor indicates good intellectual and cognitive abilities.
+Traditionally, psychology views a sense of humor as a favorable personality trait.
+A well-developed sense of humor is often associated with better physical and psychological well-being.
+Humor can support emotional regulation, social connection, and coping with stress.
+It can also play an important role in social interactions, including romantic relationships, because many people find it attractive in a partner.
+Some researchers also suggest that humor may be related to certain cognitive abilities.

-Humor can influence a person's behavior by decreasing or increasing anxiety, aggressiveness, and self-esteem.
+Humor can influence a person's behavior by increasing or decreasing anxiety, aggression, and self-esteem.
 Due to the ambiguity of research results, many scientists felt the need to create new scales that help capture the difference between the potentially adaptive and less helpful or even destructive forms of humor.
 There are authors who consider the propensity for humor as an internal psychological defense mechanism focused on maintaining the integrity of the individual.
-But then there are others who define the tendency to be humorous as a constructive or destructive form of aggression.
+But others define the tendency toward humor as a constructive or destructive form of aggression.

 What humor style characterizes you most?